AndrewJBateman/ionic-angular-world-data/README.md

 ## :books: General info

 * The [Rest Countries API](https://restcountries.eu/) has a number of endpoints that can be used to search for info.
 I have used the endpoints: All, Name & Region.
-The [API Response Example](https://restcountries.eu/#api-endpoints-response-example) was useful to create my http interface classe.
+The [API Response Example](https://restcountries.eu/#api-endpoints-response-example) was useful to create my http interface class.
 * The [Google Maps](https://cloud.google.com/maps-platform/maps/) API displays an interactive map of the chosen country that the user can zoom in and out of.
 * Built using the [Ionic 5 framework](https://ionicframework.com/docs)